 - Unintended negative consequences from short-term interventions: The very nature of short-term funding means that it requires rapid implementation in a timeframe that is too brief to show real outcomes.
 Stakeholders reported that short-term implementation is disruptive to ACCOs, their staff and communities.
 Newly engaged participants become discouraged when they can no longer participate in valued activities after funding ceases, and short-term employment contracts contribute to financial and psychosocial instability for families in the community, causing social harm.

 - Inadequate funding for data collection and evaluation: Grant funding doesn’t always include allocations to support data collection and evaluation of initiatives.
 Where it does, the allocation is typically limited; for example, one ACCO said the evaluation component is between $2,000–$5,000.
 This amount is insufficient to bring in independent evaluation expertise and means organisations are left having to do the work themselves without necessarily having the internal capacity to do so (particularly in smaller organisations).
 Building evaluation and data management capacity within ACCOs requires sustainable funding to develop staff capability and is critical for establishing an evidence base for effective initiatives and supporting strategic investment.

 A reliance on short-term grants is not confined to Aboriginal-led prevention efforts.
-Our companion report, , identifies that much mainstream prevention funding is also short-term and grants-based.
+Our companion report, Primary Prevention System , identifies that much mainstream prevention funding is also short-term and grants-based.
 However, the Royal Commission was especially clear that there needed to be ongoing, sustainable funding for Aboriginal-led prevention efforts in the family violence sector.

 As a priority the Victorian Government should ensure that early intervention and prevention programs that have the confidence of the community and have been positively evaluated receive ongoing funding so that this work can be undertaken with certainty and scaled up to the level required.